 We left Chiar Khota and headed directly for the pass between Aguja Negra and Nevado Jallayco.
 It is a 350-meter climb and before we got there we stopped for a couple of breaks.
 Looking back at Chiar Khota we also got a splendid last view of Pico Austria and the pass.
 Cloud cover still prevented a full view of the Condoriri peaks however!
 Conditions would deteriorate further as the morning progressed!

 A quick little dip down into the next valley and then it was “up” to the last pass of the trek, a landmark that I’ll admit celebrating.
-Looking up towards the pass, significant cloud could be seen and as we get closer it got worse.
+Looking up towards the pass, significant cloud could be seen.
 By the time we got to the pass, it was obvious that some bad weather was on the way.
 The wind had picked up and the rain was not far behind.

 At the pass the wind had also picked up so we did not linger long before heading down to a more sheltered spot where we could have a quick lunch break.
 Then it was on the move again.
 We were losing major altitude as the rain picked up and at the next rest stop most put on their rain gear – the first time in the trip that it was really necessary.